Criminalisation

 Interactive Storyboard

-The EU is collecting billions of data of third country nationals in large-scale database that are being connected to step up deportations.
+The EU is collecting millions of data of third country nationals in large-scale database that are being connected to step up deportations.
 Check our interactive storyboard to learn what this means for people in real life.

 Related publications